curl/everything-curl/usingcurl/proxies/http.md

 ## HTTP proxy tunneling

 Most HTTP proxies allow clients to "tunnel through" it to a server on the other side.
-That's exactly what's done every time you use HTTPS through the HTTP proxy.
+That is exactly what's done every time you use HTTPS through the HTTP proxy.

 You tunnel through an HTTP proxy with curl using `-p` or `--proxytunnel`.